mimisasouvanh/office-content/How to contribute to an article.md

 1. Sign the Contributor's License Agreement.
 2. If you haven't already done so, create an account on http://github.com and follow the steps to set up Git here: https://help.github.com/articles/set-up-git/.
-2.
+3. Once you have created an account on GitHub, see [Contribute to Office developer documentation](https://github.com/OfficeDev/office-content/contribute.md)

+## FAQ

-## What we do with your contributions
+### What we do with your contributions

-### Text contributions

 Once you have submitted your changes, our team will be notified immediately and respond to your changes.
 You will receive notifications about your change request, or someone from our team may contact you for more information.
 If your pull request was approved, we will update the documentation on GitHub and on MSDN.

-### Code contributions

-How is code verified?

-## FAQ

 ### Who approves pull requests?